-The SIA will also notify providers that if they are not using the new attendance system by Friday December 29, 2023, CCS payments will be withheld until they come into compliance.
+The SIA will also notify providers that if they are not using the new attendance system by Friday, January 12, 2024, CCS payments will be withheld until they come into compliance.

-In January 2024, Boards will withhold CCS payments until providers come into compliance with attendance requirements.
+Beginning in the second half of January 2024, Boards will withhold CCS payments until providers come into compliance with attendance requirements.

+NLF: Boards must be aware that if a provider is unable to use the automated attendance system through no fault of their own (for example, they have not yet received a tablet), the provider must not be placed on an SIA or have their payments withheld.
+The provider must supply documentation of their due diligence to connect to and use the system.

 NLF: Boards must be aware that an informational website, TX3C Information Site, and help desk support will be available to help child care parents, caregivers (sponsors), and providers in using the new child care automated attendance tracking system.

 NLF: Boards must also be aware that providers are required to report when a child stops attending a child care provider location, so that staff may take appropriate action and reach out to the parent and/or caregiver (sponsor) to determine whether the child still requires child care.